Hoe, Norfolk

-Hoe is a village and former civil parish, now in the parish of Hoe and Worthing, in the English county of Norfolk.
+Hoe is a village in the civil parish of Hoe and Worthing, in the Breckland district, in the English county of Norfolk.

 Hoe is located 2.5 mi north of Dereham and 16 mi north-west of Norwich.

 History

 Hoe's name is of Anglo-Saxon origin and derives from the Old English for hill-spur.

 In the Domesday Book, Hoe is listed as a settlement of 20 households in the hundred of Laundich.
 In 1086, the village was part of the East Anglian estates of St. Etheldreda's Abbey.

 Hoe Hall was built on the site of a medieval moated site during the Sixteenth and Eighteenth Centuries.
 There was previously a walled garden which was replaced by a swimming pool in the 1970s.

 St. Andrew's Church

 Hoe's former parish church is dedicated to Saint Andrew and dates from the Thirteenth Century.
 St. Andrew's is located on the High Street and has been Grade II listed since 1960.
 The church holds regular Sunday service once a month.